ranbureand/medlay/_chapters/pieces.markdown

 {% include figure.html src="placeholder_00.png" caption="Continuous piace vs discontinuous piece." %}

-In the case in which a piece constitutes of a sequence of a **single series**, at the end of the piece the last and the first images of the series are spliced together, that is the series[^coincidence] is juxtaposed in time with itself.
+In the case in which a piece constitutes of a sequence of a **single series**, at the end of the piece the last and the first images of the series are spliced together: that is the series[^coincidence] is juxtaposed in time with itself.

 {% include figure.html src="placeholder_00.png" caption="Single series." %}

-In the case in which a piece constitutes of a sequence of **multiple series**, at the end of the piece the last image of the last series and the first one of the first series are spliced together, that is the last series is juxtaposed in time with the first one.
+In the case in which a piece constitutes of a sequence of **multiple series**, at the end of the piece the last image of the last series and the first one of the first series are spliced together: that is the last series is juxtaposed in time with the first one.

 {% include figure.html src="placeholder_00.png" caption="Multiple series." %}